disgoorg/dislog/README.md

 ## Troubleshooting

-For help feel free to open an issues or reach out on [Discord](https://discord.gg/BDfhKG7Ce8)
+For help feel free to open an issue or reach out on [Discord](https://discord.gg/BDfhKG7Ce8)

 ## Contributing